opendaylight/docs/docs/release-process/milestone-readouts/m1/bgpcep.rst

 BGP PCEP LS
 ===========

-1. Project PTL:
+1. Project PTL: Claudio David Gasparini, claudio.gasparini@pantheon.tech, cgasparini

-   - Claudio David Gasparini
-   - claudio.gasparini@pantheon.tech
-   - cgasparini
    - Yes, I have reviewed the PTL Requirements

-2. Project Contact:
+2. Project Contact: Claudio David Gasparini, claudio.gasparini@pantheon.tech, cgasparini

-   - Claudio David Gasparini
-   - claudio.gasparini@pantheon.tech
-   - cgasparini

-3. Test Contact:
+3. Test Contact: Vratko Polak, vrpolak@cisco.com, vrpolak

-   - Vratko Polak
-   - vrpolak@cisco.com
-   - vrpolak

-4. Documentation Contact

-   - Claudio David Gasparini
+4. Documentation Contact: Claudio David Gasparini, claudio.gasparini@pantheon.tech, cgasparini
-   - claudio.gasparini@pantheon.tech
-   - cgasparini

 5. Does your project have any updates on any previously-incomplete items from prior milestone readouts?
-(Yes/No)

-   - No
+No

 6. Were project-specific deliverables planned for this milestone delivered successfully?
-(No Deliverables/Yes/No)

-   - No Deliverables
+No Deliverables

 7. Does your project have any special needs in CI Infrastructure?

-   - No
+No

 8. Is your project release plan finalized?
+No

    - Eta is by m2 status